-Research has proved that the effects of meditation can be to reduce pain, lower blood pressure and increase our overall sense of well-being and self-compassion.
+Research has proved that the effects of meditation include reducing pain, lowering blood pressure and increasing our overall sense of well-being and self-compassion.
 However, while there is a host of positive claims for the benefits of meditation, there is still much that is not fully understood by science.

 Meditation is sometimes presented by mainstream media as a cure-all.
 Recent studies indicate that for anxiety and depression, meditation did not seem to be any more effective (yet still effective) than other forms of treatment, such as medication or exercise.
 Bearing this research in mind, how do you decide on what personal meditation style is best for your needs and achieve the effects you desire?

-Choose a meditation style that is best for you
+Choose a meditation style that's best for you

 Commitment to meditation is necessary in order to reap the full benefits.
 Indeed, it's essential to find a personal meditation style that you're comfortable with.
 Finding the best form of meditation means you're more likely to persevere with your practice, benefitting from it cumulatively.
 But, in fact, there's no right or wrong way to meditate; it's completely subjective.
 You should choose a type that you feel that speaks to you spiritually.

-Below, we will describe six of the more common meditation types.
+Below, we'll describe six of the most common meditation types.
 Before reading on, ask yourself a few questions that will help you discover your best personal style of meditation:

 When assessing the effects of a particular style, you may find it helpful to keep a journal of your thoughts and feelings during and after a sitting.